sap-tutorials/sap-build-process-automation/tutorials/spa-acquire-automation-store/spa-acquire-automation-store.md

     <!-- border -->![Learning Catalog](03-Learning.png)

-2. In the search bar, type Orders Management, hit enter and choose **More Information**.
+2. In the search bar, type Orders Management, hit enter and click on the project for more information.

     <!-- border -->![Orders Management](04-OrdersManagement.png)

     This sample package presents a way to deal with Excel and a web application using the SAPUI5 framework.
-Each sample package comes with a description, documents about the sample, and artifacts.
+Each sample package comes with a description, documents about the sample, artifacts, version history and dependencies.

     <!-- border -->![Explore](05-Explore.png)

 3. To add the package, you have two options:

-    - From the **More Information** section, choose **Add** and select **Create from Template**.
+    - From the project information section, choose **Add** and select **Create from Template**.

     <!-- border -->![Add Create Template](06-AddCreateTemplate.png)